Illinois Tour Dates

 L’sGA : Lincoln’s Gettysburg Address considers whether Lincoln’s dream of equality has been realized and what the Gettysburg Address can possibly mean to each of us in today’s world.

-Poet, recycle/up-cycle artist, fashion designer, dancer, and aspiring bass player, Ja Nelle Davenport-Pleasure has immersed herself in the arts for more than three decades.
+Poet, recycle/up-cycle artist, fashion designer, dancer, aspiring bass player, and Urbana Poet Laureate, Ja Nelle Davenport-Pleasure has immersed herself in the arts for more than three decades.
 She has engaged audiences throughout the United States and internationally and strives to help people of all ages to express themselves creatively through writing, spoken word, music, dance, and other art forms.
-She looks to share her gifts and passions with all in her community in hopes of building a brighter tomorrow.
+She shares her gifts and passions with all in her community in hopes of building a brighter tomorrow.

 Willie “Prince Roc” Round is a playwright, songwriter and hip hop artist, actor, videographer.
 Without metaphor or hyperbole, theatre was key to rescuing him from homelessness and saving his life.
 He is dedicated to sharing this life-saving art form with others, using art and theatre as a means of expression and to authentically illustrate life on Chicago’s artistically exploited West Side.
 Much of his writing, poetry, and lyrics reflect the sign of the times within his community.

 Born May 20, 1991, Willie Round III grew up in North Lawndale (known as the “Holy City”) on the West Side of Chicago, a region with high rates of violence and low household incomes.
 Willie had strong art influence and mentorship during his youth, which allowed him to buck the statistics and gain the trajectory his life has taken.
 Music was Round’s first artistic influence and form of stress relief and expression.
 He was raised by a single mother, with an incarcerated father, in a 3-bedroom apartment filled with 12 people.
 It was loud, crowded, and full of music.
-Music was in his family, at home, and in church.
 Round’s uncles were the hip hop group Do or Die.
 As a hip hop artist, Round has performed across the country and was the opening act for Grammy Award-winning artist Lil Wayne as well as Gucci Man, thanks to Ren of Go Boyz ENT.
-He has also opened for Grammy Nominated Artist Ralph Colbert.